suncoast-devs/handbook/lessons/sql-intro/index.md

 - Durability - This ensures that once data is written to the database, the database does not lose the information in the case of a database, computer, or system crash.
-For instance, once a database says that a row is updated, a power loss to the system should not lose the data that was updated.
+For instance, once a database says that a row is updated, a power loss to the system should not loose the data that was updated.

 ### SQL vs NoSQL